Arizona Drug Possession Laws

 If you successfully complete the probation, the charges against you will be dropped.
 If, however, you violate the probation by not adhering to the terms set you by the court, your case will be brought before the court and you will be prosecuted.

-If this is not your first conviction, a qualified attorney can help you get more favorable results in court.
+If this is not your first conviction, as a qualified attorney I can help you get more favorable results in court.

 Arizona judges consider repeat offenders in a more severe light than first timers.
 If you were given another opportunity and failed by picking up another drug charge, expect to be sentenced to stiffer penalties.